-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact А. Aesthetics.
-Will the Project: 1) Have a substantial adverse effect on a scenic vista? ✓ 2) Substantially damage scenic resources including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? ~ 3) Substantially degrade the existing visual character or quality of the site and its surroundings? ~ 4) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? ✓
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact A. Aesthetics.
+Will the Project: 1) Have a substantial adverse effect on a scenic vista? ✓ 2) Substantially damage scenic resources including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? √ 3) Substantially degrade the existing visual character or quality of the site and its surroundings? √

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 4) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? √

 No designated scenic vistas exist on the project site or in the project area.
-Therefore, no impacts in this regard would occur with this development.
+Additionally, the heights allowed for single-family homes are such that they would not have a substantial adverse effect on a scenic vista.
+Therefore, impacts in this regard would be less than significant.